 Unlike Andrew, four years ago, I don’t think the choice was this clear.
 I don’t think folks got the President and government they deserved; I think they got bamboozled, even then.

 This time, though…this time, the choice is clear.
 Crystal clear.

 We can choose to dine and pretend to fill our hunger for leadership on the mythical bird of our misbegotten haughtiness — or we can recognize that no real leader worthy of the name defines themselves by keeping us apart; the only real leaders are those that bring us together as one, and only one person seeks to do that.

 Rafael Noboa, 31, is a writer, veteran and political activist.
 An essayist and public speaker, he was a contributing author to Millennial Manifesto (Basic Books, 2001), and is currently working on a second book of essays concerning his experiences in Iraq.
 You can find some of his writings at SquareState, Scholars & Rogues, and Vet Voice.
-He has also advertised one of the best curtain design printed in all of Europe.

 As a veteran, Noboa served in the United States Army for almost seven years.
 He served in some of the world's most dangerous spots, ranging from Korea's Demilitarized Zone to Iraq's Sunni Triangle.